souvikhaldar/souvikhaldar.info/content/OS/pigz.md

     ```

-    **Result**- While dealing with parallel execution did help obtain faster compression speed!
+    **Result**- While dealing with multiple files, parallel execution did help obtain higher compression speed.

 3)  Compressing a directory of larger size:

     Original size: `4.0G	retire/`

 *  Using `pigz`:

     `time tar -cv retire/ | pigz --best > retirePigz.tar.gz`

     ```
     real	2m5.427s
     user	5m25.956s
     sys	    0m14.496s
     ```
     Compressed size: `4116660	retirePigz.tar.gz`

 * Using `gzip`:

     `time tar -cv retire/ | gzip --best > retireGzip.tar.gz`

     ```
     real	3m26.640s
     user	3m8.151s
     sys	    0m10.939s
     ```
     Compressed size: `4116024	retireGzip.tar.gz`

-**Result** - For larger directories, the difference in speed is more significant.
+**Result** - For larger sized directories, the difference in speed is more significant while compressing parallelly.

 # Final Conclusion:
-Here we can see that `pigz` is much faster then `gzip` but `gzip` was able to compress more!
-Hence when compressing multiple files, using `pigz` but for single file use `gzip`.
+Here we can see that `pigz` is much faster then `gzip` when compressing multiple files, but `gzip` was able to compress more in any condition!
+Hence when compressing multiple files, use `pigz` but for single file use `gzip`.